 Outbound marketing = Going towards the customer.

-We will associate to this strategy, the means of direct prospecting (direct contact between a salesman and a consumer) and the push marketing (push the product to the consumer).
+This strategy will combine direct prospecting (direct contact between a salesperson and a consumer) and push marketing (pushing the product to the consumer).
 Therefore, outbound marketing includes :

 - Ads and advertising.